Calochilus montanus

-Calochilus therophilus, commonly known as the mountain beard orchid, is a species of orchid endemic to New South Wales and the Australian Capital Territory.
+Calochilus montanus, commonly known as mountain beard orchid, is a species of orchid endemic to New South Wales and the Australian Capital Territory.
 It has a single fleshy, channelled, dark green leaf and up to fifteen green flowers with reddish lines.
 The labellum has two shiny metallic blue to purple plates near its base and there is no ridge between the two "eyes" on the column.

 Description

 Calochilus montanus is a terrestrial, perennial, deciduous, herb with an underground tuber and a single fleshy, channelled, dark green, linear to lance-shaped leaf, 150-250 mm long and 7-15 mm wide.
 The leaf is fully developed when the first flower opens.
 Between two and fifteen green flowers with reddish lines are borne on a flowering stem 400-900 mm tall.
 The dorsal sepal is more or less erect, 9-12 mm long and 4-6 mm wide.
 The lateral sepals are a similar length but narrower.
 The petals are 5-7 mm long and 3-4 mm wide.
 The labellum curves forwards and is 11-15 mm long and 5-6 mm wide with two shiny metallic blue to purple plates near its base.
 The middle part of the labellum has bristly hairs up to 4 mm and the tip has a glandular "tail" 3-4 mm long.
 The column has two purple "eyes" but lacks a ridge between them.
 Flowering occurs from October to December.